Pacific Northwest National Laboratory Analytical Chemist in RICHLAND, Washington

 The incumbent will be responsible to Project Managers (PM) for the execution of work scope and for producing technical deliverables; and to line management for helping build science and technology (S&T) capability.

-Level II: In addition to the requirements for a level I, incumbent is expected to build reputation through application of S&E principles and theories, developing technical approaches to solve challenges.
+Level II: Incumbent is expected to build reputation through application of S&E principles and theories, developing technical approaches to solve challenges.
 Building networks at a local and capability level.
 Effectively teaming to share resources and optimize research at the group and division level.
 Mentoring junior staff and students.
 Incumbent receives guidance on new assignments, making preliminary selections on technical alternatives; independently completes recurring assignments.
 Incumbent will lead specific tasks of the project to meet scope, schedule and budget.
-Expectations also include contributing professionally by building a professional reputation for technical expertise.
+Expectations also include contributing professionally by building a reputation for technical expertise.
 Fully applying and interpreting standard theories, principles, methods, tools and technologies.
 Contributes technical content to proposals and develops business through excellent project performance.
 Member of external professional community.
 Presenter at national or international forums.
 Leads elements or sections of technical products.

 For Level S&E2